Personalized Graph-Based Retrieval for Large Language Models: Introduction

+\textbf{Challenges with Cold-Start Users.} While leveraging user history is valuable for capturing individual style and preferences, it presents a cold-start challenge: many users have little or no prior data.
+In fact, as shown in Figure~\ref{fig:profile_distribution}, over 99.99\% of users in the Amazon Reviews dataset have fewer than three interactions.
+Benchmarks like LaMP and LongLaMP filter out these users by imposing a minimum user profile size threshold to ensure sufficient data for personalization.
+As a result, they exclude the vast majority of users, making their evaluations less representative of real-world deployment.
+This design choice leads to model failures when prompts lack sufficient context, often resulting in generic outputs.

+\textbf{Proposed Approach.} To address these challenges, we propose \emph{Personalized Graph-based Retrieval-Augmented Generation} (PGraphRAG), a novel framework that enhances personalized text generation by leveraging user-centric knowledge graphs.
+These structured graphs represent user information --- such as interests, preferences, and prior interactions --- in an interconnected graph structure.
+During inference, PGraphRAG retrieves semantically relevant context from both the user's own profile and neighboring profiles extracted from the graph, and augments the prompt with this information to guide generation.
+This graph-based approach enables the model to produce contextually appropriate and personalized outputs, even when user history is sparse or unavailable (see Figure~\ref{fig:overview-personalized-graph-based-LLM}).

+Formally, the target task of PGraphRAG is personalized text generation conditioned on user-specific context retrieved from a structured knowledge graph.
+Given a user query (e.g., a product title or review prompt), the system retrieves relevant entries from the graph-based profile and generates an output tailored to the user's preferences.
+This setup generalizes personalization beyond pure user text history, enabling context-rich generation even in sparse or cold-start settings.

-To evaluate our approach, we introduce the Personalized Graph-based Benchmark for Text Generation, a novel evaluation benchmark designed to fine-tune and assess LLMs on twelve personalized text generation tasks including long and short text generation, as well as classification.
+\textbf{Proposed Benchmark.} To evaluate our approach, we introduce the \emph{Personalized Graph-based Benchmark for Text Generation}, a novel evaluation benchmark designed to fine-tune and assess LLMs on twelve personalized text generation tasks, including long- and short-form generation as well as classification.
 This benchmark addresses the limitations of existing personalized LLM benchmarks by providing datasets that specifically target personalization capabilities in real-world settings where user history is sparse.
-In addition, the benchmark enables a more comprehensive assessment of a model's ability to personalize outputs based on structured user information.
-Our contributions can be summarized as follows: \begin{enumerate} \item \textbf{Benchmark.} We propose a Personalized Graph-based Benchmark for Text Generation with 12 distinct tasks.
-To support further research, we make it available~\footnote{\url{https://github.com/PGraphRAG-benchmark/PGR-LLM}}.
+In addition, it enables a more comprehensive assessment of a model's ability to personalize outputs based on structured user information.

-\item \textbf{Problem.} Current approaches to personalized text generation struggle with \textit{cold-start users}, who have only minimal history data.
-To address this problem, we propose PGraphRAG by augmenting the context with structured user-specific information.

-\item \textbf{Effectiveness.} We demonstrate the state-of-the-art performance of PGraphRAG across the new benchmark in producing personalized outputs using user-centric knowledge graphs. \end{enumerate}